Keyboard Ensembles: Fun (and Musical Engagement) for All! (Live and On-Demand)

 Dr. Pamela D. Pike is the Barineau Professorship of Piano Pedagogy at Louisiana State University, where she coordinates the group-piano and piano pedagogy program.
 Pike has published over three dozen scholarly articles in peer-reviewed journals, several book chapters and the book Dynamic Group-Piano Teaching: Transforming Group Theory into Teaching Practice.
 She is author and teacher of How to Play Piano (The Great Courses).
 Pike is Editor-in-Chief/Chief Content Director of The Piano Magazine and serves on the editorial board of the Journal of Music, Technology & Education.
 She is immediate past president of Louisiana MTA and serves on several boards for the International Society for Music Education.

-Challenges and Solutions in the Classroom: 5 Important Topics We All Encounter
+Challenges and Solutions in the Classroom: 5 Important Topics We All Encounter (On-Demand)

 Group Piano Specialist and Entrepreneur, Debra Perez is passionate about creating collaborative learning experiences for students of all ages.
 Her belief in the power of group learning lead her to co-create three group piano programs; Musical Moments for Adults, Way Cool Keyboarding for Teens and Way Cool Keyboarding 4Kids.
 Debras’ work in group piano has been featured in music and business publications, national conferences, webinars and online courses.
 She owns and operates two music schools in South Texas and enjoys helping teachers, schools and music stores create successful group piano programs.

-The Magic of Mixing it up: Effective Learning in Groups of Mixed Ages and Levels
+The Magic of Mixing it up: Effective Learning in Groups of Mixed Ages and Levels (On-Demand)

 It’s great when students in groups are similar ages and levels, but what can you do when they aren’t?
 When siblings come together or students pull ahead or lag behind, how do you keep everyone engaged and learning?
 Discover ideas, games, and activities for teaching and reviewing in groups of mixed ages and levels.
 Put these ideas right to use in group lessons, summer camps, and wherever students are learning and playing together.